monners/accent-cli/README.md

 - `language`: The identifier of the document’s language
 - `format`: The format of the document
-- `path`: The path of the document.
+- `source`: The path of the document.
 This can contain glob pattern (See [the node glob library] used as a dependancy (https://github.com/isaacs/node-glob))
+- `target`: Path of the target languages
 - `hooks`: List of hooks to be run

 ## Hooks